b. 1930, Rio de Janeiro

 —Guy Brett on Sergio Camargo

-At first glance, the monochromatic reliefs and sculptures of Sergio Camargo may appear to be another episode of cold—albeit elegant—formal exploration in mid-twentieth-century art history.
-With few exceptions, his work is consistent in its use of color (white, and beginning in 1981, black) and structure (cylinders and prisms), with variance only in volume and position.
+The monochromatic reliefs and sculptures of Sergio Camargo are simple, elegant explorations of mass and void.
+With few exceptions, his work is consistent in its use of color (white, and beginning in 1981, black) and structure (cylinders and prisms), with variance in volume and position.
 The historian Gabriel Pérez-Barreiro described the reliefs as “white forms . . . constructed almost as a collage, with a pictorial rather than a sculptural logic,” harkening back to the critic Ferreira Guillar’s theory of the artistic “non-object” that exists at the convergence of painting and sculpture.
 That Camargo’s work seems to adhere to Guillar’s theory partly informs his historical placement alongside his compatriots Hélio Oiticica and Lygia Clark as part of the Neo-Concrete movement.
 His work, however, diverged from that of his Brazilian contemporaries, who eventually turned toward non-traditional materials, prioritized viewer participation, and stoked political involvement.
 Camargo instead explored the dramatic and expressive potential of light and shadow to accentuate the realm of lived experience.

 Camargo wished to develop Brancusi’s concerns in his own practice, bypassing representation entirely to explore the dynamic potential of volume inherent in basic geometric forms.
 Rather than attempting to illustrate the concrete essence of these forms “in themselves,” he was striving to present each component of his artworks as—in the words of curator and friend of the artist Guy Brett—“a sign of its possibilities.”